cloudbongee/RBTree/README.md

 One good use of the red black tree is mathematics: great examples of optimized use-cases in infimum and supremum finding in a set of numbers, or subset intersections if applied with field extensions.
 The world is your oyster!

 ## What do you offer thus far?
 Simply two files.
 Your header and your c++ file.
-All you require to fire up the thinking caps, insertion, deletion, finding, removing.
+All you require is to fire up the thinking caps, and brace for insertion, deletion, finding, removing.